 The trip takes place on the banks of the Bistrica stream, which formed the valley.
-One of the advantages of the gorge is that it is not closed in winter either, so you can even visit it while your ski break.
+One of the advantages of the gorge is that it is not closed in winter either, so you can even visit it during your ski break.

 |Bistriski Vintgar gorge||Details|

 |Major cities nearby||Slovenska Bistrica, Maribor, Ptuj|